nodejs/node/doc/api/crypto.md

 On completion, `callback` will be called with `err` set to `undefined` and `publicKey` / `privateKey` representing the generated key pair.

-Private keys can be encrypted if the `type` is PKCS#8 or the `format` is PEM.
-If a `cipher` is specified and PKCS#8 was selected, an `EncryptedPrivateKeyInfo` structure will be produced.
-If PKCS#1 or SEC1 was selected and the `format` is PEM, RFC1421-style PEM-level encryption will be used.
+PKCS#1, SEC1, and PKCS#8 type keys can be encrypted by using a combination of the `cipher` and `format` options.
+The PKCS#8 `type` can be used with any `format` to encrypt any key algorithm (RSA, EC, or DH) by specifying a `cipher`.
+PKCS#1 and SEC1 can only be encrypted by specifying a `cipher` when the PEM `format` is used.
 For maximum compatibility, it is recommended to use PKCS#8 for encrypted private keys.
 Since PKCS#8 defines its own encryption mechanism, PEM-level encryption is not supported when encrypting a PKCS#8 key.
+See [RFC 5208] for PKCS#8 encryption and [RFC 1421][] for PKCS#1 and SEC1 encryption.

 If this method is invoked as its [`util.promisify()`][]ed version, it returns a `Promise` for an `Object` with `publicKey` and `privateKey` properties.